PhilH/genesis/README.md

-Recent times have seen the Cosmos community grappling with significant challenges stemming from differences about core tokenomics, about the very nature of the $ATOM token (whether it is staking or monetary), about monetizations trategy and what types of projects to fund; and there generally appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.
+Recent times have seen the Cosmos community grappling with significant challenges stemming from differences about core tokenomics, about the very nature of the $ATOM token (whether it is staking or monetary), about monetization strategy and what types of projects to fund; and there generally appears to be a great cultural chasm that shows no sign of closing about our role and responsibilities as compared to our profit interests.

-These have now made clear the need for a new hub with a renewed focus and alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos, and secondarily to serve as the main base for a political party with respect to Gaia to champion the ideals of security and minimalsim everywhere.
+These have now made clear the need for a new hub with a renewed focus and alignment to serve as the canonical minimal IBC/ICS token hub with respect to Cosmos, and secondarily to serve as the main base for a political party with respect to Gaia to champion the ideals of security and minimalism everywhere.

 ### Vision and Missions
 The vision behind this AtomOne fork is to be an alternative minimal fork of